Volkswagen T-Roc

-The Volkswagen T-Roc is a subcompact crossover SUV (B-segment) manufactured by German automaker Volkswagen since 2017.
-It is based on the Volkswagen Group MQB A1 platform, and positioned between the Tiguan and the slightly smaller T-Cross.
+The Volkswagen T-Roc is a subcompact crossover SUV manufactured by German automaker Volkswagen.
+It was unveiled at the 2017 Frankfurt Motor Show, and launched in November 2017.
+It is based on the Volkswagen Group MQB A1 platform, and generally has been considered as the SUV equivalent of the C-segment Golf.
+It is positioned between the Tiguan and the slightly smaller T-Cross, while being approximately the same size as the less expensive Taigo.

-Overview
+First generation (2017)

 The T-Roc was previewed as a concept car with the same name at the 2014 Geneva Motor Show.
 It features an all-wheel drive drivetrain.

 The production version of the T-Roc for the European market was launched in Italy on 23 August 2017 as Volkswagen's fourth SUV in the European market.
-It is the second Volkswagen SUV to sit in the compact crossover SUV class and also the first Volkswagen SUV to sit in the B-SUV segment.
 The T-Roc is based on the MQB A1 platform and is closely related with the Volkswagen Golf Mk7, SEAT León Mk3, Audi A3 Mk3, and the Škoda Octavia Mk3.
 It is equipped with a MacPherson strut front suspension and, depending on the engine and drive system, either a torsion beam or multi-link rear suspension in combination with optional adaptive dampers.

 European market units are assembled at Volkswagen Autoeuropa plant in Palmela, Setúbal, Portugal.
 Chinese market cars are assembled by FAW-Volkswagen joint-venture plant in Foshan, Guangdong.

-The T-Roc was showcased in India at the 2020 Auto Expo, and was launched in the country as an import in March 2020.
+The T-Roc was showcased in India at the 2020 Auto Expo, and was launched in the country as a limited imported model in March 2020.